Sanotsch2003/MiPro-XG-V1/docs/InstructionSetArchitecture.md

 ```
 jump R0 #Adds the signed integer value located in R0 to the PC.
 ```
 If the Register as Offset Enable Bit' is not set, the value inside the PC will be replaced with the value inside the Source Register.
+In this case the source register acts as the jump address.

 Assembly Syntax Example:
 ```